-A very practical list of suggestions:
+A convenient list of suggestions:

-- Student-centered active learning strategies
+- Student-centred active learning strategies

-- Very short bibliography on active learning
+- A concise bibliography on active learning

 SOME SUGGESTIONS FOR ACTIVE LEARNING

-Teacher-centered active learning strategies – activities in large lectures
+Teacher-centred active learning strategies – activities in large lectures

-Write down one or two questions
+Write down one or two questions.

 Tackle a problem

-- With five minutes left in the class, ask students to take out a piece of paper and_ answer two questions: What is one thing you have learned from today’s class? and What is one question you have at this time?
+- With five minutes left in the class, ask students to take out a piece of paper and_ answer two questions: What is one thing you have learned from today’s class?
+What is one question you have at this time?

-Student-centered active learning strategies
+Student-centred active learning strategies

 - This activity can be done with the whole class or in small groups.
 Write down a problem or question on a flipchart or the board.
 Ask students to call out all ideas.
 Anything is valid and is recorded.
 Once contributions have stopped, go through the list with the students and edit to eliminate duplications, delete `impossible’ ideas, or sequence, rank and number them.